 Accommodation: Rann Riders, 2-nights

-After a morning game drive, you'll have an early breakfast and tranfer to Gondal.
+After a morning vehicle safari, you'll have an early breakfast and transfer to Gondal.
 The journey takes approximately five hours, stopping for lunch en route.
-Visit Gondal Lake, and then check in at your hotel for an overnight stay.
+Visit Gondal Lake and then check in at your hotel for an overnight stay.

 Accommodation: The Orchard Palace, 1-night